Compliment vs. Complement: What Is the Difference?

 You might compliment your editor on their ability to complement your manuscript with thorough, precise edits.
 In that sentence, compliment expresses praise and complement describes the way the edits enhance the original writing, showing two different words doing two different jobs correctly side by side.

-Here's a simple side by side reference:
+Here's a simple side-by-side reference:

 - Compliment (with an "i"): An expression of praise or admiration.
 "I want to compliment you on your excellent work."